puppetlabs/puppetlabs-apt/README.md

       require     => Apt::Source['debian_unstable'],
     }

+You can additionally set the following attributes:

+ * `cfg_files`: new, old, unchanged or 'none' (default). "new" will overwrite all existing configuration files with newer ones, "old" will force usage of all old files and unchanged only updates unchanged config files whereas setting 'none' will don't do anything but providing backward-compatability with existing puppet manifests.
+ * `cfg_missing`: true or false.
+Setting cfg_missing to false will provide backward compatability whereas setting true will add an aptitude/apt-get parameter which checks and installs missing configuration files for the selected package.

 ### apt_key

 A native Puppet type and provider for managing GPG keys for APT is provided by